-As the British had to spy on Nigeria to make sure its interests were safe, the Sultanate had its own form of espionage too which included Fulani herdsmen as information gatherers and transmitters.
-The Middle Belt and Southern Nigeria was heavily forested and the horsemanship advantage of the Fulanis was strongly negated in such terrain.
-Espionage by foot became the necessary choice, hence the nomadic ‘trekking herdsmen’.
+As the British had to spy on Nigeria to make sure its interests were safe.
+The Sultanate had its own form of espionage too.
+This is Fulani herdsmen became employed as information gatherers and transmitters.
+The Middle Belt and Southern Nigeria were heavily forested.
+This strongly negated the horsemanship advantage of the Fulanis in such terrain.
+Espionage by foot became the choice, hence the nomadic trekking herdsmen.

-The Fulani herdsmen have no interaction whatsoever with the peoples whose land he grazes his cattle upon.
-“Herdsman come, herdsman go” is how they are seen.
-All of them are ‘seen’ as one and the same and thus, have a singular identity.
+The Fulani herdsmen have no interaction with the peoples whose land he grazes his cattle upon.
+“Herdsman comes, herdsman goes” is how people see them.
+All of them are ‘seen’ as the same and thus have a singular identity.
 Since they do not bother anyone, no one bothered them; it works well for their spying/subversion gig.

 The Fulani herdsmen have secretly developed a robust network ‘safe houses’ and ‘facilitators’ crisscrossing the whole of Nigeria to support them in their subversive activities.
 The transportation of information, mostly written [in Arabic] and photographic, between facilitator-facilitator and facilitator-headquarters (and the reverse) is part of the role of the herdsmen.
-Faxing, the Internet, and mobile phones may have made the role of Fulani herdsmen as ‘trekking spies’ a bit redundant and less prestigious.
+Faxing, the Internet, and mobile phones may have made the role of Fulani herdsmen as ‘trekking spies’ is partially redundant and less prestigious.

 What are the paymasters of the Fulani herdsmen trying to achieve by arming them and granting them impunity when they provoke communities they ‘visit’ with murderous violence?
-In the past, the herdsmen used to travel in small groups but now they can ‘visit’ communities in groups of hundreds armed with assault rifles using motorised logistics.
+In the past, the herdsmen used to travel in small groups.
+But now they can ‘visit’ communities in groups of hundreds armed with assault rifles using motorised logistics.
 My source could not tell the reason for this transformation and was not willing to speculate.